Here, we are continuing the China Doll series by resident guest author, Tim. Need I say more?

 I was legitimately angry at the time, and China Doll Me would have lashed out.
 Post China Doll Me thought it through, was militantly polite in the face of extreme hostility and rudeness, and won the day, while not even appearing to be angry.
 I know I won.
 The bloke in the van behind her called me over.
 “Did she just say what I think she said?” and we had a conversation about the rudeness of idiots.
 We concluded that she came from ‘that London’, laughed and moved on.

 And that leads me to needing to check.
 Please tell me.
-Those comments are notoriously silent, usually.
+Send in your comments… they are notoriously silent, usually.
 Will you please risk telling me whether you think I’m doing ok?
 I could do with a bit of reassurance.
 You can probably tell that because this piece isn’t my usual rather bullish style.

 Tell me what you’ve done to help your child blossom.
 Tell me what your parents have done to help you blossom.
 Or tell me a tale of woe.
 Use a pseudonym.
 But tell me.
 Please.